gabrielctn/flexible_structural_alignment/README.md

 # flexible_structural_alignment
-Flexible protein alignment with a hierarchical segmentation technique.
+Flexible protein structural alignment with a hierarchical segmentation technique.

 One of the recurring problems in structural alignment is to compare structures belonging to the same *fold* family but in different conformations.
 The